Elizabeth Moulton, 126

 2. Say “No.” Know your boundaries.
 True, every time you say “yes” it is an opportunity to expand your comfort zone and have a new experience–but trust yourself.
 If in your gut you know that getting up on that stage dressed in ridiculous clothing and lip-syncing Yinglee’s latest hit will result in self-doubt, shame and embarrassment, don’t feel bad saying “no.” If you say “no” to going out to family dinner because the neighbor who has a history of getting drunk every night is driving, rest assured in your decision.
 “Yes” is not always the best answer.
 Also, recognize that a “No” can be a “Yes” sometimes!
 For example, you decline to go on the bpai tiao with the teachers, you may have extra time to hang out with the kids while the school is closed.

 3. You will struggle more than other PCVs in one area or another.
 “Do I suck as a volunteer or does [this particular challenge/Peace Corps/my job/etc.] suck?” will be a common question you ask yourself daily.
-And you’ll go back and forth between the answer and feel like a crazy person.
+And you’ll go back and forth between the answer.
 Know that someone will get a better counterpart, or an easier homestay situation, or a more established youth council.
 Know that extroverts are going to find it easier to integrate.
 Know that introverts are going to struggle less with being alone.
 Some days you will feel completely integrated, and the next day you will feel like a complete stranger farang.
 I want to you know that, despite these hills to climb, you are doing an amazing job.
 This is HARD!
 You are present, you are giving your best effort, and you are changing hearts.
 You won’t see it every day.
 But you’ll see it.
 And take those moments of clarity and replay them before you sleep.
 Let them carry you to the next day.

 4. Look at other volunteers’ experiences.
 Your fellow PCVs are going to be your life savers.
 They will be endless sources of inspiration for you.
 So, no, don’t compare your services, and whatever you do, don’t measure your feeling of worth from the rose-colored perspective of other volunteers’ Facebook pictures!
 But remain open to that one PCV’s great classroom management system, or the activity that other PCV does with their host family every week that seems to bring them closer, or that amazing environmental youth camp those PCVs from the group before you put together.
 And don’t forget to share your own successes as well!
 Reach out to other PCVs when you’re struggling.
 A lot can be learned from each other, from both the highs and lows.
 Remember that it will always be easier to see your own challenges and your fellow PCVs’ successes.